Th0rGarden/abracadabra-for-obsidian/README.md

 After I've figured out the key actions I'll be using regularly, I build myself a custom interface with the command module.
 I'll click 'Edit' and create a grid with buttons for 'Archive Tasks' and 'Task Report', giving them custom icons and colors.
 It turns a complex plugin into a simple, visual app that's tailored to my specific needs.

 > **📖 See More Examples**
-> This is just one story.
-Read more about how [**focused writers, new explorers, and plugin developers**](https://th0rgarden.github.io/abracadabra-for-obsidian/#use-cases) use Abracadabra in the full documentation.
+> This is just one example.
+Read more about how [**focused writers, new explorers, and plugin developers**](https://th0rgarden.github.io/abracadabra-for-obsidian/#use-cases) can use Abracadabra in the full documentation.

 ## 📦 Installation

 ### Using BRAT (Recommended)

-1. Install the [BRAT](https://www.google.com/url?sa=E&q=https%3A%2F%2Fgithub.com%2FTfTHacker%2Fobsidian42-brat) plugin from the Community Plugins browser.
+1. Install the [BRAT](https://github.com/TfTHacker/obsidian42-brat) plugin from the Community Plugins browser.

 2. Open the command palette (Ctrl/Cmd + P) and run the command BRAT: Add a beta plugin for testing.